The Broken Mirrors: Sinalcol

 Why did he return to Beirut?

-It was to find a man, or the ghost of a man, a man known only as Sinalcol, legendary hero of the civil war, and a broken mirror of himself.
+Or was it to confront at last the ghost of the man known only as "Sinalcol", a legendary phantom of the civil war, and a broken mirror of himself?

-And he will learn that peace is only ever fleeting in a war without end.
+And he will find that peace is only ever fleeting in a war without end.

 - Other details